• Skip to main content

 This program is appropriate for beginners and experienced practitioners alike.
 All are warmly welcome.

-NOTE: At check-in, in-person participants will be asked to volunteer for a short period of mindful service during the retreat—a “yogi job.”
-Yogi jobs enable the smooth running of the retreat and offer an opportunity to practice alongside other retreat participants.
+NOTE: At check-in, participants in the in-person section will be asked to volunteer for a short period of mindful service during the retreat—a “yogi job.”
+Yogi jobs enable the smooth running of the retreat and offer an opportunity to bring mindfulness to a task.

 Attending an in-person retreat